Zain-Ashfaq/tech241-aws/README.md

 5. In the 'Create Image' dialog box, type a unique name and description, and choose 'Create Image'.
 6. After the process completes, the AMI is available for use.

-# Setting Up a Dashboard and CPU Usage Alarm in AWS
+# Setting Up a Dashboard and CPUUsage Alarm in AWS

 ## Introduction